tjomk/mlabs/content/book/genome-the-autobiography-of-a-species-in-23-chapters.md

 ## The book in 3 sentences

-1. This is a book in short
+1. TODO
-2. Highlight number two
+2. TODO
-3. Highlight number three
+3. TODO

 ## Impressions

-Was it good?
-Was it bad?
-What did I feel?
-What I liked
+TODO

 ### How I discovered it?

-Via reference from another book
+I listened to an [episode](https://nav.al/matt-ridley) of Naval's podcast where he discussed innovation with Matt Ridley.
+From their conversation I learned about another book of Matt about the genome which excited me and prompted to read it.

 ## How it changed me

-- it made me more anxious
-- it made me happier
+- TODO
+- TODO

 ## My top quotes

-> Quote 1
-> continuing
+> TODO

-> This is quote number 2

 ## Summary + Notes

-this is a note
+TODO